Dendropsophus ebraccatus: Conservation

 The IUCN Red List of Threatened Species listed the Hourglass Tree Frog as a species of least concern (LC) in 2010 due to wide distribution, stable, large population, and high tolerance to adapt to habitat modifications.
 This species population is in many protected areas throughout the range.
 Although it is very adaptable it still faces many threats such as deforestation, agriculture and aquaculture (livestock farming and ranching, annual and perennial non-timber crops), logging, residential and commercial development, the pet industry, and pollution.

 Research

 The skin of the family Hylidae is vastly studied due to its rich sources of bioactive peptides, which has spiked the interest for drug development.
-Those in the Hylidae family use the peptides in defense against bacteria, fungi, protozoans, viruses, and desiccation.
+Those in the family Hylidae use the peptides in defense against bacteria, fungi, protozoans, viruses, and desiccation.
 These peptides are of interest to scientists due to their anti-infective and therapeutic potential.
 Peptides have been found to stimulate insulin release for Type 2 diabetes mellitus therapy.
 They are also used for their ability to be the precursor for encoding cDNAs.
 Pathogenic bacteria and fungi antibiotic resistance constitutes a serious threat to public health worldwide, scientists are looking to frogs skin secretions for further drug advancements.